 Best Places to Visit in Idaho & Things to Do

 Let’s start with the capital and largest city of Idaho – Boise.
 The city has one of the best US downtowns in the southwestern region.
 Though Boise has various big-city amenities, it still offers a small-town feel.

 This is an excellent relaxing getaway with beautiful parks, art galleries, museums, walking trails, gorgeous restaurants, and plenty of things to do in Boise.
-Featuring a vast network of tree-dotted trails and parks hugging the Boise River through the city, the Boise River Greenbelt makes a top choice for outdoor enthusiasts.
+Featuring a vast network of tree-dotted trails and parks hugging the Boise River through the city, the Boise River Greenbelt is a top choice for outdoor enthusiasts.

 With a rich cultural scene, the city offers lots to do indoors in bad weather.
 You can visit theaters & performing arts centers, head to the Boise Art Museum, or learn the history of Idaho at the Idaho State Historical Museum.